rollins-cms/mat310-spr20/sprint4/ex1/ex1.md

 | $$$$ |
 | $ |

-2B.
-Enter four more different inputs, two of which should be accepted and two rejected.
+Part G. Enter four more different inputs, two of which should be accepted and two rejected.

-2C.
-If q7 is also made an accept state, how would it change the language of words that are accepted by the modified TM?
+Part H. If q7 is also made an accept state, how would it change the language of words that are accepted by the modified TM?
 Explain your answer.
 Test your answer with several inputs in JFLAP.